Ocelot-Social-Community/Ocelot-Social/deployment/README.md

 2. (optional) change the `CONFIGURATION` in the `.env` value according to your desired brand.
 By default its `example`
 3. Run `docker-compose up`

-This will start the ocelot services within docker in the selected branded version.
+This will start the ocelot services within Docker in the selected branded version.

 If you stop the `docker compose`, change the value of `CONFIGURATION` in the `.env` and restart with `docker compose up` the branded version will change.